 Sports Mouth Guards for Better Tooth Protection

 Outdoor sports such as football, hockey, basketball, skiing and skateboarding pose a great threat to a player’s teeth.
-Since these are all risky sports, jaw and mouth injuries are very common and so it would be a good idea to protect your teeth with a sports mouth guard.
+Since these are all risky sports, jaw and mouth injuries are very common and so it is a good idea to protect your teeth with a sports mouth guard.

 Statistics show that people playing sports without a mouth guard are more likely to experience damaged teeth.
-While crashing and smashing is a common occurrence in contact sports, such as wrestling and boxing, dental injuries can happen in non-contact activities too, such as skiing and skating.
+While the risk of injury is common in contact sports, such as wrestling and boxing, dental injuries can happen in non-contact activities as well, such as skiing and skating.

 Although teeth injuries caused by non-contact sports activities are low, the cost and the time of treatment is high for a mouth injury.
 The approximate dental cost to fix a lost front tooth can amount to somewhere between $5,000 to $10,000, whereas the normal price of a custom fitted sports mouth guard will be less than $100.
 Losing a tooth can affect your confidence and your well-being, and this is the reason why dentists recommend a sports mouth guard as the best prevention.

 How exactly does a sports mouth guard provide protection?

 Sports mouth guards are fitted over the teeth.
 They provide a cushion effect by redistributing the effect of the impact evenly across the surface.
 The sports mouth guard shields the upper teeth and also protects the lips, tongue and lining of the cheek because it acts as a protective barrier between the teeth and these soft parts of the mouth.
 This makes a sports mouth guard a crucial part of your sports gear.

 The different types of sports mouth guards are: